 With two positions to hire on her first staff as head coach at Tennessee, Holly Warlick looked to a former Lady Vol to fill the initial one.
 On April 26, 2012, Kyra Elzy answered the call to return to her alma mater and serve as assistant coach/recruiting coordinator.

 Elzy, an associate head coach/recruiting coordinator at the University of Kentucky from 2008-12, came back to Knoxville to fill a vacancy created when Mickie DeMoss joined the staff of the WNBA's Indiana Fever.
 As she embarks on year four of her second stint in Knoxville, it is apparent that Elzy, Warlick and the rest of the staff form a winning combination.

 It didn't take long for the UT alumnus to make a difference for the Big Orange on the recruiting front.
-She helped Tennessee reel in the No. 3 signing class in the country in 2012, including a pair of McDonald's High School All-Americans (Jordan Reynolds, Mercedes Russell) and the nation's No. 1 and No. 8 players in Russell and Jannah Tucker.
+She helped Tennessee reel in the No. 3 signing class in the country for 2013 high school seniors, including a pair of McDonald's High School All-Americans (Jordan Reynolds, Mercedes Russell) and the nation's No. 1 player in Russell.

 As a successful role model on campus, Elzy was chosen as the 2013 keynote speaker for UT's fifth-annual Multicultural Student Symposium.
 She also was honored as the Lady Vols' SEC Legend during the 2013 conference tournament in Duluth, Ga.